kingwingfly/encrypt-config/encrypt-config/README.md

 However, they usually have limitation on the secret length.
 For example, `Keychain` only allows 255 bytes for the secret, `Credential Manager` is even shorter.
 So we can't store a long secret in it.

 Another solution is to store the secret in a file and encrypt it with a rsa public key, and store the private key in the OS' secret manager.
 This is what this crate does.

-In other cases, maybe our secret is not a `String`, but a config `struct`.
-We can also use this crate to manage it.
-When invoke [`Config::get`], it will deserialize the config from the cache and return it.

 This crate provides 3 ways to manage your config:
 - [`NormalSource`]: A normal source, not persisted or encrypted